-While it may seem like a no-brainer, employee training is one of the most underrated aspects of workforce management within the construction industry.
-Training should not be merely a one-time experience during the onboarding process, but a continuous, evolving element of an employees' career.
+Training should not be a one-time experience during the onboarding process, but rather a continuously evolving element of an employee's career.

-Training is an investment, with major payoff for your company.
-Recruiting becomes easier when you can offer opportunities to workers which will advance their professional knowledge and skills.
 Still not convinced of the importance of employee training?
-The following thoughts highlight why workforce training should be a priority for your construction company.
+We've highlighted why workforce training should be a priority for your construction company.

 Reduce the Skills Gap